aekari/Synthesis-Map/README.md

 1. It's not mobile friendly.
 At this point in time, it is best for desktop settings but I would like for it to be mobile-friendly and responsive.
 2. The images are small without an option to view them larger, besides zooming in.

-In future updates, these issues will be fixed.
+In future updates these issues will be fixed.

 ## License
 [No License -- no permission granted to reuse](https://choosealicense.com/no-permission/)